Master Service Agreement for Supply Partners

 “User” means a human end-user accessing an App.

-This Data Protection Addendum (“Addendum”) supplements and forms part of any existing and currently in effect commercial agreement (the “Agreement“), either previously or concurrently executed by either Fyber GmbH or Fyber Monetization Ltd. (as applicable) (“Fyber”) and the company or business that has been using the Service provided by Fyber (“Supply Partner”).
+This Data Protection Addendum (“Addendum”) supplements and forms part of any existing and currently in effect commercial agreement (the “Agreement“), either previously or concurrently executed by either Fyber GmbH or Fyber Monetization Ltd., each d/b/a “Digital Turbine” (as applicable) (“DT”) and the company or business that has been using the Service (as defined on the applicable Service Order) provided by DT (“Supply Partner”).
 Each party to this Addendum will also be referred to as a “Party” and together – the “Parties”.
 This Addendum reflects the Parties’ agreement on the Processing of Personal Data in connection with the Service.

 - “Adequacy Decision” means, a decision by a competent authority of a country, or statutory provisions, that recognize another country as providing an adequate level of protection to Personal Data, as determined pursuant to the Data Protection Laws of the country that issued the decision or enacted such statutory provisions, and in accordance with such decision or statutory provisions, the transfer of Personal Data to such other recognized country is permitted without additional measures related to the transfer of the Personal Data.